2012–13 Port Vale F.C. season: League Two

 Oxford beat Vale 2–1 on 2 March, ending Vale's five-month unbeaten run on the road.
 Adams then tried to add some steel to his midfield by re-signing tough-tackling Anthony Griffith from Leyton Orient.
-League Cup finalists Bradford then came to Burslem, and left with a point after the first goalless draw at Vale Park of the season.
-With the gap between Vale and play-offs getting ever more slender, Southend then successfully defended a two-goal lead at half-time to beat Vale 2–1.
-Adams admitted that "Promotion seems a million miles away with the way we're playing."
+League Cup finalists Bradford then came to Burslem.
+He left with a point after the season's first goalless draw at Vale Park.
+With the gap between Vale and play-offs getting more slender, Southend successfully defended a two-goal lead at half-time to beat Vale 2–1.
+Adams admitted, "Promotion seems a million miles away with the way we're playing."
 Things then went from bad to worse at Bristol Rovers, with former Stoke player Ryan Brunt giving the "Gas" a 2–0 win whilst Ashley Vincent suffered a season-ending injury.
 Adams claimed that "idiots" in a "certain section of the crowd" were giving him "personal" abuse following the run of bad results and his decision to drop fan favourite Ryan Burge for disciplinary reasons.
 Full-back Adam Yates later said this low-point motivated the players to pull together to prove wrong fans that had barracked Adams.
 Burge was suspended for two weeks after refusing to apologize for making veiled criticism of the club on Twitter.
 Vale then put a poor York side to the sword with goals from Myrie-Williams and Hughes.
 Cheltenham Town proved a much sterner challenge, but Vale recovered from 2–1 down to win a crucial match 3–2, with Tom Pope hitting his third hat-trick of the season.